|THE MIRACLES, SIGNS AND

 Now that we have supplied various charts that attempt to illustrate what might have been expected under some of the above theories, we now present the actual 65 times where various miracles are alluded to throughout the entire book of Acts.
 In the following chart it is quite evident that the number of occurrences of miracles, signs and wonders per chapter are relatively constant from the beginning of the church at Acts 2 until the final culmination of unbelief by Israel at Acts 28:28.
 The obvious exceptions to this are at chapters 17, 24, 25, and 26 where Paul is offering a legal defense of his ministry before various officials, rather than presenting the gospel to the Jewish and Gentile world during his three missionary journeys.
 In short, there appears to be no evidence that signs and wonders were gradually petering out as we approach the final chapter of Acts.
 Scriptural data used to create this chart are appended to this study.(3)

-Another possible chart (by the way, agreeing with the Acts 28:28 theory) shows the sudden and complete disappearance of miracles following God's blinding and hardening of Israel following their utter rejection of the ministry of the blessed Holy Spirit throughout the Acts, and the culmination of that rejection of Him at Rome, the last outpost of official Judaism.
+Another possible chart (by the way, agreeing with the Acts 28:28 theory) shows the sudden and complete disappearance of miracles following God's blinding and hardening of Israel after they utterly rejected the ministry of the blessed Holy Spirit throughout the Acts.
+Thus the complete rejection of the Christ at Rome, the last outpost of official Judaism.

 The above conclusion is supported by the fact that the list of spiritual gifts in First Corinthians 12:7-11 differs radically from the parallel list of spiritual gifts given in Ephesians 4:11 The epistle to the Corinthians was written during the second half of the book of Acts, while the mystery of Israel's blindness was in effect.
 This is when God was in the process of provoking Israel to jealousy by means of signs and wonders, signs which were particularly obnoxious to the Jews when performed by Gentiles.
 The letter to the Ephesians was written after the final blinding of Israel at Rome, and completely omits reference to the miracles, signs and wonders elucidated in First Corinthians, and teaches a far different list of spiritual gifts, because Israel is no longer in view.